Identifying Economic Moats and Competitive Advantage

 - Overlay ESG factors that could accelerate or decelerate moat erosion

-The durable lesson: moats are not permanent—they are probabilistic defenses that you quantify through ROIC spreads and verify through structural analysis.
+The rule that survives: moats are not permanent—they are probabilistic defenses that you quantify through ROIC spreads and verify through structural analysis.
 A company trading at 25x earnings with a 20-year moat may be cheaper than one trading at 15x earnings with a 5-year moat.
 Your job is to price the moat correctly, not to assume it exists because the stock has performed well.